BackupTheBerlios/sleep-svn/sleep/jsr223/readme-jsr223.txt

 That's it.
 This will produce a sleep-engine.jar file.
 Go ahead and execute the normal compilation of Sleep in the toplevel directory.
-The contents of jsr223/sleep-engine.jar will automatically be included in the Sleep distribution.
+The contents of jsr223/sleep-engine.jar will automatically be included in the sleep.jar file.

-I'm not a consumer of the JSR223 API so there may be unintentional bugs in this factory.
-Even though I am not a consumer I still want to deliver the best product I can to you.
-If you find something that seems broken do not hesitate to contact me and I will work with you to resolve it.
+Running a script doesn't get any easier than this:

+[raffi@beardsley ~/sleep] jrunscript -cp sleep.jar -l sleep -f file.sl

+Some notes about the integration:

+- The GLOBAL_SCOPE Bindings of the ScriptContext are treated as Sleep globals.
+The Binding values are dumped into an object scalar with no conversion.

+- The getErrorWriter(), getReader(), and getWriter() values of ScriptContext are virtually ignored.
+  1) Sleep doesn't speak Reader/Writer language and 2) they seem to act as blackholes when scripts are executed with JRunScript.

+- All scripts share variables and environment.
+This was as much a necessity as a convienence.

+That's about it.
+The integration is minimal but it seems to work.
+If you encounter any bugs don't hesitate to contact me.

 -- Raphael (rsmudge@gmail.com)

 Special thanks to A. Sundararajan (sundararajana@dev.java.net) at Sun for the development of the Sleep 2.0 script engine.
-This code is mostly his.
-I've modified it a little to support Sleep 2.1.